noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - resource policies are easier to grant/deny access across services/accounts, but have size limits
   - iam roles are a bit more verbose but dont have limits
 - always follow principle of least privilege for users and roles
+- protect the root user at all costs
+  - create an admin user instead
+- always enable multi factor auth
+- always assign users to groups, and attach policies to groups
+  - as opposed to attaching policies to specific users

 ### anti patterns